Awakening together: Insight Dialogue retreat

 When we are aware we discover the challenging landscape of the mind.
 Embracing our experience internally and with others with kind interest opens the door to transformation.
 What we once resisted and avoided becomes the path of practice.
 Seeing the constructing nature of mind with clarity allows us to explore skillful and compassionate ways to relate to changing experience.
 Reflecting on: what habitual perceptions sustain and hinder our kind presence?
 And what heart qualities allow us to open to life wholeheartedly?

-The retreat will be held in Social Silence as we explore the power of listening and speaking out of silence.
 There will be times of silent sitting, mindful movement, and dialogue in groups of 2 or more, with a precise direction of contemplation.
 Teachings will be offered in English.

 This retreat is offered in the Buddhist tradition of dana and generosity.
 The teachers receive no payment.
 The registration fee covers the costs of putting on the retreat.
 Financial support offered by the students at the end of the retreat support the teachers to continue their work throughout the world.